Riya-gh/image-filtering/README.md

 # image-filtering
-blurred image can be restored
+restoration of blurred image using sharpening filter